 - Japanese researchers have developed a preliminary BCI that allows the user to control their avatar in the online world Second Life [source: Ars Technica].

-To learn more about brain-computer interfaces, take a look at the links on the next page.
+To learn more about brain-computer interfaces, take a look at the links below.